 - Analysis: Castex Technologies Ltd / Amtek India Ltd

 - Analysis: KNR Constructions Ltd: Some road assets are earning toll income, which is much less than the interest income that the company would have earned by putting the cost of building the road in a fixed deposit.

-The combined impact of low profitability and low fixed asset turnover ensure that Meghmani Organics Ltd is not able to grow by using only the funds generated from its profits.
+The combined impact of low profitability and low fixed asset turnover ensures that Meghmani Organics Ltd is not able to grow by using only the funds generated from its profits.
 It has to rely on additional sources of funds like equity and debt to make investments needed for future growth.

 Analysis of financial data reflects that Meghmani Organics Ltd has been relying on debt to fund its growth ambitions.
 Debt levels of Meghmani Organics Ltd have increased from INR 209 cr. in FY2008 to INR 603 cr. in FY2014.